 How it's done

 Our unique online social learning platform facilitates best practice sharing, builds professional networks, and integrates a number of dynamic features for both real-time and self-paced interaction.
-Read more about our model.
+Learn more about our model.

 Who we serve

-Will is the Chief Technology Officer at TechChange and leads the organization’s web development efforts across its tech stack.
-He is also involved in facilitating participatory trainings and adapting technology for use in challenging situations.
-Prior to joining TechChange, Will worked for an NGO that seeks to increase civic engagement in Western China by promoting the use of Open Spaces technology.
+Will Chester is the Chief Technology Officer at TechChange, where he leads web development efforts across its tech stack.
+Will is also involved in facilitating participatory trainings and adapting technology for use in challenging situations.
+Prior to joining TechChange, Will worked for an NGO to increase civic engagement in Western China by promoting the use of Open Spaces technology.
 Will received his BA in International Relations and Chinese from Tufts University, and spent two years in Nanjing, China, teaching English and working with a Chinese NGO.

 Chief Technology Officer

-Chris is the Chief Operating Officer at TechChange.
+Christopher Neu is the Chief Operating Officer at TechChange, where he is responsible for its daily operations.
 Previously, Chris worked at the U.S. Institute of Peace (USIP) in the Centers of Innovation.
 Born and raised in Jerusalem, Chris has also worked with the Association of International Development Agencies (Ramallah), IFES during the 2006 Palestinian Elections, and the Center for the Study of Democracy.
 Chris holds an MA in Democracy and Governance from Georgetown University.
-He enjoys wearing cargo pants and not playing a musical instrument.

 Chief Operating Officer

-Catherine is the Director of Design and Business Development and leads the company’s consulting engagements for custom self-paced courses.
+Catherine Shen is the Director of Instruction Design at TechChange, where she leads consulting engagements for custom self-paced courses.
 Prior to TechChange, Catherine was a management consultant where she led organizational transformation projects for public sector clients, social enterprises, and online learning startups.
 Catherine has international development experience from Kenya, where she worked for a high-growth social enterprise, and Peru, where she designed an impact measurement system for Partners in Health (PIH).
 Catherine graduated from Northwestern with dual degrees in Economics and International Studies.
 Outside of work, Catherine enjoys volleyball, running, and road trips.

 Director of Instructional Design